draftpilot/draftpilot/README.md

 ## Goal & Philosophy

-Draftpilot does not aim to write code in one shot without intervention in every case (though it would be nice to do so in simple cases).
+Draftpilot does not aim to write complete code without intervention in every case (though it would be nice to do so in simple cases).
 It aims to partner with the user to translate intent into code changes in a reliable way, and learn when it gets things wrong.